Kyle Pitts Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Season Stats

-- This season Pitts has 24 catches on 36 targets, with a team-high 308 receiving yards (61.6 per game) and one touchdown.
+- This season Pitts has 24 catches (on 36 targets) and leads the Falcons with 308 receiving yards (61.6 per game) while scoring one touchdown.

 - So far this season, 17.4% of the 207 passes thrown by his team have gone Pitts' way.